RoboMME/robomme_benchmark/readme.md

 ## 🙏 Acknowledgements

 This work was supported in part by NSF SES-2128623, NSF CAREER #2337870, NSF NRI #2220876, NSF NAIRR250085, NSF IIS-1949634.
-We would also like to thank the wonderful [OpenPi](https://github.com/Physical-Intelligence/openpi/tree/main) codebase from Physical-Intelligence.
+We would also like to thank the wonderful [ManiSkill](https://github.com/haosulab/ManiSkill) codebase from UCSD Hao Su's lab.

 ## 📄 Citation

 ```
-...
+@article{dai2026robomme,
+  title={RoboMME: Benchmarking and Understanding Memory for Robotic Generalist Policies},
+  author={Dai, Yinpei and Fu, Hongze and Lee, Jayjun and Zhang, Haoran and Yang, Jianing and Finn, Chelsea and Fazeli, Nima and Chai, Joyce},
+  journal={arXiv preprint arXiv:2603.04639},
+  year={2026}
+}
 ```